rozsass/text-dev-editor/_pages/home.md

 ## Language skills

 I am *not* a native English speaker.
 I make some language edits as I go along to help readers, and some stylistic suggestions.
-However, if you are not a native English speaker, you may need a language editor.
+However, if you are not a native English speaker you may need a language editor.

 ## Experience and endorsement